knpuniversity/symfony/knpu/ep6-security/authorization-roles.md

 ## Many access_control

-And at first, that's as complex as Symfony's authorization system gets: you give each user some roles, then check to see if they have them.
-In a minute, we'll make it so each user an have different roles.
+And at first, that's as complex as Symfony's authorization system gets: you give each user some roles, then check to see if they have those roles.
+In a minute, we'll make it so each user can have different roles.

 But we're not *quite* done yet with `access_control`.
 We only have one rule, but you can have *many*: just create another line below this and secure a different section of your site.
 For example, maybe `^/checkout` requires `ROLE_ALLOWED_TO_BUY`.

-There's on gotcha: Symfony looks for a matching `access_control` from top to bottom, and stops as soon as it finds the *first* match.
-We won't talk about it here, but you can use that fact to lock down *every* page with an `access_control`, and then white-list the public pages with `access_control` entries *above* that.
+There is one gotcha: Symfony looks for a matching `access_control` from top to bottom, and stops as soon as it finds the *first* match.
+We won't talk about it here, but you can use that fact to lock down *every* page with an `access_control`, and then white-list the few public pages with `access_control` entries *above* that.

 You can also do a few other cool things, like force the user to visit a part of your site via `https`.
+If they come via `http`, they'll be redirected to `https`.

 ## When you Don't Have Access :(

 Change the role to something we don't have, how about `ROLE_ADMIN`.
 Head back and refresh!

 Access denied!
 Ok, two important things.